steipete/AXorcist/README.md

 ---

+> **Platform target:** macOS 14.0 and later.
+AXorcist sits on top of the Accessibility APIs that only ship on macOS, so CI and releases intentionally stay macOS-only.

 **AXorcist** harnesses the supernatural powers of macOS Accessibility APIs to give you mystical control over any application's interface.
 Whether you're automating workflows, testing applications, or building assistive technologies, AXorcist provides the incantations you need to make UI elements bend to your will.

 ## Overview